-CONIFA is an organisation for unrecognized national or regional football tournaments, that hosts regular tournaments at a world and European level.
-Their members include a broad range of sides, taking in Tibet, Northern Cyprus, Donetsk, the Isle of Man (as Ellan Vannin), Cornwall, Matabeleland (a region of Zimbabwe), Kabylia (an area in modern day Algeria) and full-blown countries like Monaco, Kiribati and Tuvalu.
+CONIFA is an organisation for unrecognized national or regional football teams, that hosts regular tournaments at a world and European level.
+Their members include a broad range of sides, taking in Tibet, Northern Cyprus, Donetsk, the Isle of Man (as Ellan Vannin), Cornwall (as Kernow), Matabeleland (a region of Zimbabwe), Kabylia (an area in modern day Algeria) and full-blown countries like Monaco, Kiribati and Tuvalu.

 My book is hung on the 2018 World Football Cup, featuring 16 of these teams, and played in various non-league stadiums around London in late May and early June 2018.
 I go game by game, hanging out with the fans and the managers, the stars and the players who are leaving their own territory for the very first time in their lives.